jtokarchuk/powerboy/README.md

 ## Known issues
 - Rom banking not supported yet, only 32kb games with no mappers.
+- Has not been tested / compiled outside of Windows, expect issues.

 ## Controls
 | Keyboard Key  | Gameboy Key   |